antoinefalisse/3dpredictsim/ResultsAnalysis/README.md

 1. observeResults_PredSim_all_v2.m
     - Script used to plot results from simulations generated with PredSim_all_v2.m.
-2. observeResults_PredSim_all_v2_mtp.m
-    - Script used to plot results from simulations generated with PredSim_all_v2_mtp.m.
 3. observeResults_TrackSim.m
     - Script used to plot results from simulations generated with TrackSim.m.
 4. observeResults_PredSim_all.m